Transportation in Pittsburgh: Bicycles

 Bike Pittsburgh (BikePGH) is the local bicycle advocacy group and is working to make Pittsburgh increasingly safe, accessible, and friendly to bicycle transportation.
-The non-profit bike collective,Free Ride, recycles bicycles and bike parts, teaches bicycle construction, and has programs to sell or earn a rebuilt bicycle.
+The non-profit bike collective, Free Ride, recycles bicycles and bike parts, teaches bicycle construction, and has programs to sell or earn a rebuilt bicycle.
 Additionally, bicycles can be borrowed at two places along the Heritage Trail through the Friends of the Riverfront/Dasani Blue Bikes program.

-In 2014, the City began installing segregated bike lanes, which provide greater physical safety to the biker.
+In 2014, the city began installing segregated bike lanes, which provide greater physical safety for bikers.

 On September 6, bike lanes that stretch from Downtown Pittsburgh to the 16th Street Bridge on Penn Avenue were installed.
-In order to accommodate these bike lanes, the Westbound lane of Penn Avenue was removed, making it one way.
+To accommodate these bike lanes, the Westbound lane of Penn Avenue was removed, making it one-way.
 Other segregated bike lanes were installed on Schenley Drive in Oakland, and Saline Street in Greenfield.

-The "Healthy Ride" bicycle-sharing system entered service in Spring, 2016, supplied by Nextbike.
-Price was $2 per half-hour, or $12 or $20 per month.
+The "Healthy Ride" bicycle-sharing system entered service in Spring 2016, supplied by Nextbike.
+The price was $2 per half-hour, or $12 or $20 per month.
 In 2022, the system went through a full rebrand and is now known as POGOH.
-The equipment and software is acquired through PBSC, an industry leader in bikeshare.
+The equipment and software are acquired through PBSC, an industry leader in bikeshare.